 Carpal tunnel syndrome is caused by an increase in fluid causing swelling around the channel of nerves (the carpal tunnel) in your wrist.
 This swelling can lead to symptoms such as:

 Physiotherapists can provide treatment such as mobilisation, soft tissue techniques, stretching and strengthening exercises, to relieve symptoms.
 Specific braces can be utilised at nights and during certain activities to help control inflammation around the wrist and minimise symptoms.

 The Sacroiliac joints (SIJ’s) are located at the very bottom of the back.
 The pain is often one-sided and may be concentrated in your buttocks (Sturesson et al 1997).
 After pregnancy, women may still have hyper mobile joints which can be painful.
-Physiotherapy can help by providing patients with hands on treatment, strengthening exercises, hydrotherapy-adelaide and a Pilates based exercise program, to help relieve symptoms and regain muscle tone.
+Physiotherapy can help by providing patients with hands on treatment, strengthening exercises, hydrotherapy-adelaide and a Physio Group exercise program, to help relieve symptoms and regain muscle tone.

 To help alleviate all those aches and pains you experience during pregnancy our highly experienced Physiotherapists developed our Pre & Postnatal classes to safely strengthen and tone the entire body.
 Our individualised circuit classes focus on the core and pelvic floor muscles to help reduce pain through: